 Gifts, decorations and toys frequently take on a three-dimensional shape.
 Origami boxes have width, height and depth.
 Flowers like roses and lilies are usually lifelike 3D figures.
 Origami boats and jack in the boxes are two toys that are done in three-dimensions.

 Most, but not all, modular origami figures are 3D.
 Make modular origami by putting together several pieces of origami to create a whole figure.
-View examples of modular 3D origami in the 3D origami section of PaperCraftCentral.net.
+View examples of modular 3D origami at PaperCraftCentral.com.

 Practice 3D Origami Online